Calvin Harris discography

 In 2011, Harris wrote, produced and was featured on Rihanna's single "We Found Love", which topped the charts in 25 countries, including the United Kingdom, the United States, Ireland and Canada.
 The third and fourth singles from 18 Months, "Let's Go" (featuring Ne-Yo) and "We'll Be Coming Back" (featuring Example), both reached number two on the UK chart, with the former also peaking at number 17 on the Billboard Hot 100.
 The album's fifth single, "Sweet Nothing" featuring Florence Welch, became Harris's fourth number-one single in the UK and first top-10 single in the US.
 "Drinking from the Bottle" (featuring Tinie Tempah) and "I Need Your Love" (featuring Ellie Goulding) served as the album's sixth and seventh singles.
 Having both charted inside the UK top 10 by April 2013, Harris made chart history by becoming the first artist to attain eight top-10 singles from one studio album, overtaking the record previously set by Michael Jackson.
 The eighth and final single, "Thinking About You" featuring Ayah Marar, peaked at number eight on the UK Singles Chart.

 Harris's fourth studio album, Motion, was released in October 2014.
 It peaked at number two on the UK Albums Chart and number five on the US Billboard 200, his highest-peaking album on the latter chart.
 The album includes the UK number-one singles "Under Control", "Summer" and "Blame", as well as the top-10 single "Outside".
 In July 2015, Harris released the Disciples-assisted single "How Deep Is Your Love".
 Throughout 2016, he released a string of singles—"This Is What You Came For", "Hype" and "My Way", all becoming commercially successful.

 Harris released his fifth studio album, Funk Wav Bounces Vol. 1, in June 2017.
 The album was preceded by the singles "Slide", "Heatstroke", "Rollin" and "Feels".
+His sixth studio album, Funk Wav Bounces Vol. 2, followed in August 2022.
+The album was supported by "Potion", "New Money" and "Stay with Me".
+Harris's seventh studio and first compilation album, 96 Months, was surprise released in August 2024, which included most non-album singles released from July 2015 to "Free" in July 2024.
+The album also featured songs released under Harris's side project Love Regenerator.